smwarsh/100-days-of-code/log.md

 **Time Spent Coding**: 1h 0m

 **Thoughts**: Another bad day for my mental health.
 I could barely get through this hour.
 I feel like a lot of the hour was wasted on a distracted mind (I didn't have enough medicine today, so I don't think that helped), and fighting my depression.
 After about 10 minutes, I discovered the dist folder with the files I wanted, but that was the last breakthrough I had.
 I'm getting a bunch of errors trying to import that file into my program, and there is no good information on how to do this!
 Maybe one day when I understand it really well, I will write an article explaining how I did it.
 For beginners.
 Because I have no idea what I'm doing.
 It seems like it should be so simple!
 And once I figure this out, I can go back to the problem solving and function writing that I love.
-I know that figuring out how to import files and functions is important, but I will I had good resources or guidance on this.
+I know that figuring out how to import files and functions is important, but I wish I had good resources or guidance on this.
 And I wish I didn't feel depressed.

 **Link to work**: [Thrift](https://glitch.com/~pickle-slicer)